 When someone dies, the legal process established by law in each state to “wind up” the financial and legal affairs of the deceased is called probate.
 It involves collecting assets of the deceased, paying debts and taxes, and distributing the remaining property to those who are legally entitled to receive it.
 Depending on how assets were titled and how much was owned at death, the process may require filings with the Probate Court or it may be less formal.

-The manager or administrator of the estate is called the “Personal Representative.”
+The manager or administrator of an estate handled in Maine is called the “Personal Representative.”
 Other states may use other terms like “Executor.”
 This person either named in a will or appointed according to state law in cases where there is no will.

-Our office is sometimes in a position to serve as Personal Representative, or we can be counsel to the Personal Representative, at the expense of the estate, to help him or her properly carry out the many responsibilities.
+Our office is sometimes in a position to serve as Personal Representative, or we can provide legal counsel (advice) to the Personal Representative, at the expense of the estate, to help him or her properly carry out the many responsibilities.
 A lawyer can help protect from liability and legal entanglements while organizing a process to carry out fiduciary duties.
 Some duties of the Personal Representative include:

 - Adhering to dates and deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)

 - Gathering and protecting the decedent’s assets